WAFER THIN, 2012

 Wafer Thin has a hand stitched upper and lower border made up of measurement tallies one would find on a tape measure.
-The upper border has a never-ending list of diets, all taken from four women’s weekly magazines, (Best, Bella, Woman and Woman’s Own), over the course of one year (2010-2011).
+The upper border has a never-ending list of diets, all taken from four women’s weekly magazines, (Best, Bella, Woman and Woman’s Own), collected over the course of one year (2010-2011).
 There is emphasis on the ridiculous obsession of women’s magazines which constantly publish articles pertaining to women’s bodies and dieting.

 The lower hand stitched border has text taken from ‘Fat is a Feminist Issue’ by Susie Orbach.

 “Caren Garfen integrates the text wittily with the imagery, for example replacing familiar logos on everyday items with her own observations.”
 Sara Impey, Text in Textile Art

 A weight, date and time, as if taken from the ‘sell-by’ dates, etc from food packaging, but in reality come from a young woman’s blogspot in which she marks her weight - she weighs herself obsessively almost every day.
 And in turn, I obsessively stitched this information onto each sheet.

 This section is hand stitched in black and lists the extremes of dieting and eating disorders and is hidden within the heart of this piece.

 Measurement: 10m x 34cm

 Process: Hand stitch, hand drawing, photographic silkscreen printing

 62 Group Package Tour, The Knitting & Stitching Show, Alexandra Palace, London (2012)